 There's just something different at AACS.
-You can feel it from the moment you step foot onto the campus: students engaged, happy to be at school, and willing to lend a helping hand.
+You can feel it when you step onto the campus: students are engaged, happy to be at school, and willing to lend a helping hand.
 No, it's not something in the water...it's Jesus.
-There is a warm and welcoming environment at AACS and our parents, students, faculty, staff, and visitors notice and appreciate it every day.
+AACS has a warm and welcoming environment, and our parents, students, faculty, staff, and visitors notice and appreciate it every day.

-At AACS, we are serious about learning, but not only about facts and figures.
-We're serious about loving our neighbors, respecting each other, and building god-honoring relationships.
-That means we must create opportunities for practice.
+At AACS, we are serious about developing the whole child - mind, body, and spirit.
+We strive to help students understand how to love our neighbors, respect each other, and build God-honoring relationships.
+That means creating opportunities for practice.
 In addition to the many clubs, retreats, conferences, mission trips, and community service opportunities, AACS students also enjoy a wide variety of events where they can have a break from the regular school routine and come together in fun and fellowship.

 Middle School students enjoy a variety of hands on learning opportunities with field trips to locations such as the Maryland Science Center, Medieval Times, Chesapeake Bay Foundation Wetlands, Hershey Park Band and Chorale Festival, and Mt.
 Vernon.

 Students serve as ambassadors for open house events.
 They bring prospective families on a full tour of the school and answer all of their questions from a student perspective.